Analog Schwarzschild black holes of Bose-Einstein condensates in a cavity: Quasinormal modes and quasibound states: Analog black holes: Bose-Einstein condensates of light in a cavity

 has two solutions, an acoustic horizon $r_{1}=c_{0}$, which is the outermost marginally trapped surface for outgoing phonons, and an unphysical negative solution $r_{2}=-c_{0}$.
 The exterior acoustic event horizon is where the velocity of the fluid reaches the sound velocity.
 The central point of the acoustic BH can be regarded as a sink that leads to the higher-dimensional space from which the fluid flows to the three-dimensional space.

 It is worth noting that one can also obtain this effective metric, given by Eq.~(\ref{eq:metric_SBHCL}), by using the approach developed in \cite{Ge:2019our}, which is based on the Gross-Pitaevskii theory \cite{Gross:1961,Pitaevskii:1961} that describes a nonlinear complex scalar field propagating in a curved spacetime background.
 In this approach, we simply require a fluid flow with velocity given by Eq.~(\ref{eq:velocity_SBHCL}) in a flat Minkowski spacetime.
+The proof is provided in Appendix \ref{GP}.

 In what follows, we will calculate, for the first time, the QNMs and QBSs of the analog BH proposed in Ref. \cite{Liao:2018avv}, by using the same methods used for the five-dimensional Schwarzschild BH analysis in Sec. \ref{5DSBH}.